 You should have a W-9 on file for every third-party contractor you pay, but collecting W-9s and other forms can be a huge headache for small businesses since most don’t have the same resources and departments to dedicate to the task.
 But if you’re able to have a process for collecting these documents, it will make the tax season far less of a stressor.

 One process you can implement for collecting W-9s (or really, any other tax forms) is printing out a stock of blank forms and mailing it out with the first contract you sign with a new contractor.
 If you email your contracts or have them online, you can include a link to the form on the IRS website.
 By adding the extra step to a process that already exists, you can proactively collect the information you need.

 If you already have contractors working for you, and you don’t have their W-9 on file, figure out who they are and get their W-9 (or other forms) pronto.

 Or, you could automate the whole process.
-This month Infusionsoft’s free campaign of the month focuses on W-9 collection.
-Just download it from the Marketplace, install it and hit publish.
+Yes, there's an Infusionsoft Campaign for that.
+If you're an Infusionsoft user, just download it from the Marketplace, install it, and hit publish.

 Know thy financial logistics

 If you’re a small business, you may be a party of one or a party of a few, but be sure your employee classification is very clear.
 Are these full-time employees or independent contractors?
 If your business is found to have misclassified employees as independent contractors, there are some pretty harsh penalties, like interest and withholding taxes (these can be especially harsh for small businesses who may be operating on a shoestring budget).